AdrKacz/scaling-broccoli/README.md

 5. Start the game and do the screenshots and screen recordings you need
 6. Trim each video to `10s`
 7. Scale up images and videos to their correct dimensions: `ffmpeg -i input -vf scale="iw*2:ih*2" output` *(scales times two)*
+8. Convert videos to `mp4`: `ffmpeg -i input.mov -qscale 0 output.mp4`
+9. Extract frames from the videos: `ffmpeg -ss 01:23:45 -i input -frames:v 1 -q:v 2 output.png`

 ### What scenes do you want to preview?
 1. Take a screenshot of the main menu
 2. Record the game while you're in a combo higher than 25
 3. Take a screenshot of the lose menu
 4. Record the start of the game *(wait for the introduction message to appear)*
+5. Take four screenshots from the two recording above

+### Note for Google Play Stores
+You won't be able to upload videos directly.
+You must create a Youtube video and use the link.
+> Add a video by entering a YouTube URL.
+This video must be public or unlisted, ads must be turned off, it must not be age restricted, and it should be landscape.